Factbox-Global spread of Omicron cases and associated travel curbs

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Health Asia Australia Europe Africa United Kingdom UK South Africa
+Reuters Japan Health Asia Australia Europe Spain Africa European Union Cambodia Hong Kong Latin America United Kingdom UK South Africa